DonneyF/macbook-plugged/README.md

 7. `sudo mv disable-charging.sh /Library/LaunchAgents`
 8. `sudo mv com.disable-charging.plist /Library/LaunchAgents`

 Make changes to the script so you disable charging on the ports you want.
+Note that the script will be run with elevated privilges, so ensure the path to the `smc` binary is included in the `PATH` environment variable.

 9. `sudo nano /Library/LaunchAgents/disable-charging.sh`